Christy Landes

-Christy F. Landes is an American physical chemist who is the Kenneth S. Pitzer-Schlumberger Chair at Rice University.
+Christy F. Landes is an American physical chemist who is the Jerry A. Walker Endowed Chair in chemistry at the University of Illinois Urbana-Champaign.
+She previously was the Kenneth S. Pitzer-Schlumberger Chair at Rice University.
 She seeks to understand the structure-function relationships in biological processes and materials.
 She was appointed a National Academy of Sciences Kavli Fellow in 2019.

 Early life and education

 Landes was an undergraduate student in chemistry at George Mason University.
 She moved to Georgia Tech for her doctoral research, where she majored in physical chemistry under the supervision of Mostafa El-Sayed.
 After earning her doctorate, Landes joined the University of Oregon as a postdoctoral researcher with Geraldine L. Richmond, where she spent one year before joining the University of Texas at Austin with Paul Barbara.